-- in consultation with the Dean and the Faculty Executive Officer, the Sub Dean Learning and Teaching and the Sub Dean Course Quality prepare each year a Course Review Schedule and a New Courses Schedule to be presented to the August meeting of the Courses Committee for noting; - that the Course Review Schedule include the listing of the courses to be reviewed in the following academic year together with a recommended time-line for submissions to the Courses Committee, Faculty Board and the Academic Programs Committee; - that the New Courses Schedule include the listing of any new courses planned for introduction in the year beyond the next together with a recommended time-line for submissions to the Courses Committee, Faculty Board and the Academic Programs Committee; - that Coordinators of courses listed for review prepare a brief (1-2 pages) preliminary document for inclusion in the minutes of the October meeting of Courses Committee; - that Coordinators of the courses listed for review in the following year attend the October meeting of Courses Committee to participate in preliminary discussions about the impending reviews.
-The notes of these discussions are to constitute the official briefing of the Co-ordinators by the Courses Committee; - that the time-line for each course on the Course Review Schedule include at least one interim submission to the Courses Committee, this to be a 1-2 page summary of discussions held, advice proffered by an external advisory panel and issues requiring resolution.
+- in consultation with the Dean and the Faculty Executive Officer, the Quality Assurance Officer prepare each year a Course Review Schedule and a New Courses Schedule to be presented to the August meeting of the Courses Committee for noting; - that the Course Review Schedule include the listing of the courses to be reviewed in the following academic year together with a recommended time-line for submissions to the Courses Committee, Faculty Board and the Academic Programs Committee; - that the New Courses Schedule include the listing of any new courses planned for introduction in the year beyond the next together with a recommended time-line for submissions to the Courses Committee, Faculty Board and the Academic Programs Committee; - that Co-ordinators of courses listed for review prepare a brief (1-2 pages) preliminary document for inclusion in the minutes of the October meeting of Courses Committee; - that Co-ordinators of the courses listed for review in the following year attend the October meeting of Courses Committee to participate in preliminary discussions about the impending reviews.
+The notes of these discussions are to constitute the official briefing of the Co-ordinators by the Courses Committee; - that the time-line for each course on the Course Review Schedule include at least one interim submission to the Courses Committee, this to be a 1-2 page summary of discussions held, advice proffered by an external advisory panel and issues requiring resolution

-The Faculty of Business also provides a set of guidelines for Course Coordinators who are undertaking Course Review.
+The Faculty of Education also provides a set of guideline for Course Coordinators who are undertaking Course Review.
 These follow.

-Guidelines for Course Reviews in the Faculty of Business
+Guidelines for Course Reviews in the Faculty of Education